 What exactly is casual dressing and how do you dress casually without wandering into frumpy-ville?
 What qualifies as casual women’s clothes over 40?

 Here’s a look at what casual dressing means and some ideas for how to dress casually over 40.

 The trick, I believe, to dressing casually over 40 is to dress is to wear casual pieces but keep your look classy.

 Casual Doesn’t Mean Sloppy

 Running out to the grocery store?
 Sweatpants and an old pair of sneakers will do, right?
 Going to a movie with the hubby?
-The flip-flops and hoody you’ve been padding around in the house in all day are fine, right?
+The flip-flops and hoody you’ve been paddling around in the house all day are fine, right?
 Who’s going to see you in a darkened movie theatre anyhow?

 While it sounds good in theory, this laissez-faire attitude is really just a slippery slope to Frumpville.
 (If you suspect you’re veering down this road, check out my article, 10 Sure Signs You Are Looking Frumpy After 40.)